 What is Loratadine and what is it used for?

 Loratadine is an antihistamine that reduces the effects of natural chemical histamine in the body.
 Histamine can cause symptoms such as sneezing, itching, watery eyes, and a runny nose.
-Loratadine is used to treat sneezing, runny nose, watery eyes, hives, skin rash, hay fever, itching, and other cold or allergy symptoms.
+Loratadine is used to treat sneezing, runny nose, watery eyes, hives, skin rash, hay fever, itching, and other cold like or allergy symptoms.

 Who can use Loratadine?